PhiDiBee/acoular/README.md

 [![Actions status](https://github.com/acoular/acoular/actions/workflows/tests.yml/badge.svg)](https://github.com/acoular/acoular/actions)
 [![DOI](https://zenodo.org/badge/29729101.svg)](https://zenodo.org/doi/10.5281/zenodo.3690794)

+# Project: Integration of WAVE and CSV files
+This is a student project that extends Acoular with the ability to accept WAV and CSV files as input in addition to HDF5 files.
+Specific classes are created for this purpose, which will read the different file formats and returns them in a format required by Acoular.

+By implementing these classes, it is possible to process a greater variety of input data, significantly enhancing the flexibility and applicability of the software.
+After block-wise data output, the generated time data can be integrated into Acoular's existing processing and analysis pipeline to create acoustic mapping and perform further analyses.

+Additionally, a demo notebook (in the demo folder) is created to familiarize users with the use of different input formats.

 # Acoular
 Acoular is a Python module for acoustic beamforming that is distributed under the new BSD license.